fongandrew/hydeout/README.md

   ---
   ```

-* Hydeout and a new "category" layout for dedicated category pages.
+* Hydeout adds a new "category" layout for dedicated category pages.
   Category pages are automatically added to the sidebar.
 All other pages
   must have `sidebar_link: true` in their front matter to show up in
   the sidebar.
 To create a category page, use the `category` layout"